 Nichols Landing is located on an embayment of the Columbia River within walking distance of downtown Hood River.
 The end of the spit separating the property from the mouth of the Hood River provides some of the best kiteboarding on the Columbia.
 The launch site for the windsurfers is immediately west of the basin.

 The four-story, 88-room Hampton Inn & Suites will be the first new hotel to be built in Hood River since 1997.
-Catering to both the business and leisure traveller, the hotel’s freeway visibility, waterfront location, on-property amenities, access to downtown shopping and restaurants, coupled with Hilton’s worldwide sales and marketing, assure its competitive positioning.
+Catering to both the business and leisure traveler, the hotel’s freeway visibility, waterfront location, on-property amenities, access to downtown shopping and restaurants, coupled with Hilton’s worldwide sales and marketing, assure its competitive positioning.
 Entrepreneur magazine has ranked Hampton the #1 franchise in the world annually since 2011.

-A mixed-use 20,000 square foot, commercial building will contain a restaurant & bar, retail and office space.
+A mixed-use 30,000 square foot, commercial building will contain restaurant, retail and office space.

 Location: Hood River, Oregon

 Developer: Naito Development LLC